ment-mx/Prism/README.md

     all these methods must be prefixed with "format_" and then the format ID specified in the FORMATS array The commented flag is used to add comments (like when we export colors) or removing them (like when we are populating the cell layers with color data)

+    the color variable that is passed is a dictionary with all the information you need
   ###
   format_RGBA_CSS: (color, commented) ->
     alpha = if color.alpha < 1